djilanick1/DC8-SEAS8405/Homework8/deliverables/report.md

 - Deploy behind **HTTPS** using NGINX reverse proxy or AWS ALB with ACM.
 - Apply **role-based access control** based on scopes defined in Keycloak.

+## Conclusion
+Setting up this IAM achitecture using Keycloak was a great learning experience; i had to open 3 termianls to ensure everything will run smoothly.
+This can be definitely improved to run on a production environment.

+## References
+- Lecture week8 SEAS8405
+- Keycloack documentation